 Although there is a significant difference between the sizes of the frameworks, they are still small as compared to the average webpage size (2+ MB in 2018).
 Additionally, if you use a popular CDN to load these libraries, it is highly probable that a user has the library already loaded in their local system.

-Components are integral parts of all three frameworks.
+Components are integral parts of all three frameworks, no matter if we’re talking Vue, React, or Angular.
 A component generally gets an input, and changes behavior based on it.
 This behavior change generally manifests as a change in the UI of some part of the page.
 The use of components makes it easy to reuse code.
 A component may be a cart on an e-commerce site or a login box on a social network.

 - React, interestingly, combines the UI and behavior of components.
 For instance, here is the code to create a hello world component in React.
 In React, the same part of the code is responsible for creating a UI element and dictating its behavior.

-- In Vue, UI and behavior are also a part of components, which makes things more intuitive.
-However, Vue is highly customizable, which allows you to combine the UI and behavior of components from within a script.
+- In Vue, UI and behavior are also a part of components, which makes things more intuitive when looking at Vue vs React.
+Also, Vue is highly customizable, which allows you to combine the UI and behavior of components from within a script.
 Further, you can also use pre-processors in Vue rather than CSS, which is a great functionality.
 Vue is great when it comes to integration with other libraries, like Bootstrap.

 To compare how the same app looks with different libraries, here is a great post on creating the same to do list app on React and Vue and contrasting the differences of the two frameworks.